Year 4 – Cookley Sebright Primary School

-Hello and welcome to Year 4!
-During this academic year your children will be taught, guided and supported by a number of adults in school.
-We work closely as a team to ensure that we meet the needs of your children.
+Hello and welcome to Year 4.
+During the coming academic year your children will be supported throughout their learning journey by a dedicated team of professionals, who will work closely to ensure that their individual needs are met.

-As we discussed at the 'meet the teacher' events there will be a Year 3/4 statutory spelling list coming home for you and your child to regularly refer to.
+There will be a Year 3/4 statutory spellings list sent home for you and your child to refer to.
 These are spellings that the government expect your children to know by the end of year 4.
-As a whole school we will now be following the ‘No Nonsense Spelling’ programme.
+As a school we follow the ‘No Nonsense Spelling’ programme.

-Maths – We follow the National Curriculum for Mathematics.
-The new standards are higher and we will have high expectations of the children.
-For example, ALL of the children should know all of their times tables by the end of this year (up to 12x12).
-This academic year is the first time there will be a national assessment of times tables.
-Any support you can give your child in practicing these at home will be greatly beneficial and much appreciated.
+Maths: We follow Busy Ant for Mathematics using a mastery approach.
+The children should know the times tables by the end of Year 4 up to 12x12.
+This academic year is the first time there will be a national assessment of times tables, therefore, any support you can give your child in practising these at home will be greatly beneficial and much appreciated.

-Homework diary/Reading - Children are expected to read, discuss and answer questions about their reading book every night if possible, even if it is for only a few minutes.
+Homework Diary/Reading: Children are expected to read, discuss and answer questions about their reading book every night if possible, even if it is for only a few minutes.
 Please remember to sign your children’s diary when you listen to them read.
 Please also use this diary to convey any messages to us if you are unable to catch us in the morning or after school.
-Any homework will also be recorded in these diaries, with instructions of the set task and the date by which it needs to be completed.
+Any homework will be recorded in these diaries, with instructions of the set task and the date by which it needs to be completed.
 These will often include tasks on the Mathletics and Reading Buddy websites which are personalised to your child.
 You will receive further information about this shortly.
-Homework will usually be set on a Thursday to be returned on the following Tuesday.
+Homework will usually be set on a Thursday to be returned by the following Tuesday.
 Please encourage your child to ask on a Friday if they are unsure how to complete the homework.
-Occasionally, longer, topic based tasks are set.
-Where necessary spelling pattern activities may be sent home.
+Occasionally, longer topic-based tasks will be set along with the spelling patterns and times table activities.

-PE - It is important that the children have the correct kit in school at ALL times.
-(White or House coloured polo/t- shirt, black shorts, black tracksuit/jogging bottoms, trainers, sweatshirt and shin pads).
-Jogging bottoms need to be part of the kit as some of our sessions will be outside throughout the year.
-The children will be taught by Mr Wheeler for one weekly session.
-The second session of the week will either be taught by a member of staff or a Sports Coach from A Sporting Chance.
+PE: It is important that the children have the correct kit in school at all times.
+The kit comprises of white or house coloured polo/t- shirt, black shorts, black tracksuit/jogging bottoms, trainers, sweatshirt and shin pads.
+Jogging bottoms are necessary as some of our sessions will be outside.
+The children will be taught by Mr Wheeler for one weekly session with the second session of the week being taught by a member of staff or a sports coach from A Sporting Chance.
 Earrings must be removed for PE.

-Attendance/Punctuality - Our attendance is closely monitored by our EWO (Educational Welfare Officer).
-It is vital that all the pupils attend school every day.
-Holidays in term time are not allowed.
-In line with other schools in the Wolverley Pyramid, holidays are marked as an unauthorised absence.
-Authorised leave for exceptional circumstances may be granted dependent on good attendance during the previous twelve months.
+Attendance/Punctuality: Our attendance is closely monitored by our Education Welfare Officer (EWO).
+It is vital that all the pupils attend school every day if possible.
+Holidays in term time are not permitted and will be marked as an unauthorised absence.

-Snacks/Juice - Children may bring a healthy snack for morning break such as a piece of fruit and a drink but no fizzy drinks please.
+Snacks/Juice: Children may bring a healthy snack for morning break, such as a piece of fruit and a drink but no fizzy drinks please.
 Reminder – we are a nut free school.